 Making pesto at home is easier than you think, and this Almond Pesto recipe is no exception.
 You only need a handful of ingredients and a food processor or blender to get the most delicious and healthy sauce.
 Pesto is such a versatile condiment and can be used in many different dishes.

-If you love pesto, check out my Carrot Greens Pesto recipe as well!
+If you love pesto, you will love my Carrot Greens Pesto recipe as well!

 How to Make Almond Pesto